materialsproject/jobflow/docs/src/job.rst

 API
 ===

-The main interface for constructing jobs is the, :obj:`job` function.
+The main interface for constructing jobs is the :obj:`job` function.

 :obj:`job` wraps functions for use in activities.
 It can be used as a decorator, or around function calls directly (i.e. ``job(foo)(a, b, c)``).
 Outputs from functions